mennlo/grappling-games/classes/guard/passing/weave-passing-class.md

 #### Top Player
 **Position:** In half guard position facing a high knee shield from bottom player
-**Objective:** Break down the knee shield defense and progress through weave pass (ideally) to complete the pass
+**Objective:** Break down the knee shield defense and progress through weave pass to complete the pass
 **Win:** Successfully break down the knee shield and pass the guard to achieve chest-to-chest or chest-to-back control, ideally with a weave pass (leg or regular)

 #### Bottom Player